oscarrr/newsboard/readme.txt

 Lower versions and some other browsers might support some or none of the CSS3 properties.
 That means they will display visually simplified version if the plugin.

 == Changelog ==

+= 1.2.11 =
+* Fixed missing images in some feeds with poor syntax

 = 1.2.10 =
 * Upgrade process fix